+This paper addresses one long-standing limitation of the theory of cohomological and K-theoretical Hall algebras (COHAs/KHAs): they only produce ``positive parts'' of \textit{whole} algebras.
+In the special case of preprojective COHAs/KHAs associated to quivers, these whole algebras are known as Yangians, and their existence in the general case is due to Maulik-Okounkov.
+For geometric COHAs/KHAs arising from smooth surfaces, producing Yangians is an important open problem of the theory.

+We propose an approach to this problem based on torsion pairs and tiltings.
+More specifically, given a stable $\infty$-category $\scrC$ equipped with a $t$-structure $\tau$ and a torsion pair $\upsilon = (\scrT,\scrF)$ on $\scrC^\heartsuit$, we construct, under some favorable hypothesis: \begin{enumerate} \item a COHA/KHA attached to $\scrT$; \item a left and right representation of this COHA/KHA attached to $\scrF$. \end{enumerate}

+Together, they generate a \textit{whole} algebra; the operators arising from the left (resp.\ right) action correspond to positive (resp.\ negative) operators.
+In fact, we work equally at the categorical level, thereby obtaining categorifications of the corresponding KHAs and of its representations.

-In the quiver case, we can obtain the action of the two-dimensional cohomological Hall algebra of a quiver on the cohomology of Nakajima quiver varieties within our framework.
+In the quiver case, we recover the action of the two-dimensional COHA of a quiver on the cohomology of Nakajima quiver varieties within our framework and we provide its categorification.
 Besides the quiver case, we also apply our framework to two explicit torsion pairs on a smooth projective complex surface, and we investigate the corresponding Hall algebras and their representations associated to them.
-In these cases, our formalism provides Hall algebra constructions of Negu\c{t}'s action of the Ding-Iohara-Miki of $S$ on the K-theory of moduli spaces of Gieseker-stable sheaves on $S$ and DeHority's approach to the realization of representations of affinization of Lorentzian-Kac-Moody algebras via moduli spaces of rank one torsion-free sheaves on $S$.
+In these cases, our formalism recovers the action of affine Yangian of $S$ on the cohomology of moduli spaces of Gieseker-stable sheaves on $S$, and provides a categorification of it.